 A question commonly asked - or one that should be asked - by prospective students and their parents is how a college or university’s degree is perceived by the larger world community.
-Ivy League institutions and many large public universities are household names, but what about the many fine liberal arts and sciences colleges like Muskingum College?
+Ivy League institutions and many large public universities are household names, but what about the many fine liberal arts and sciences colleges like Muskingum University?

 Alumni of small colleges have had a tremendous impact on society, to a far greater degree than their enrollments might suggest.
 But what about Muskingum in particular?
 We are glad you asked!

 President James Monroe once observed that “the test of education is not what a student has learned, but what the student has become.”
 For generations, Muskingum alumni have emerged as national and international business leaders.
 Using President Monroe’s benchmark, the wealth of contributions to the nation’s free enterprise system by Muskingum College alumni offers the highest commendation of our educational program.

 Here are two external perspectives which validate this point.